Couldn't load pickup availability

 - Recommended for cakes and desserts

-Black currant, also called stinkum, strynia or smrodina, is a shrub of the gooseberry family.
-In Poland, it occurs both in the wild and in widespread culture.
-Its cradle lies in Europe and Asia.
-The oldest evidence of its cultivation comes from the Middle Ages.
+Blackcurrant, also known as stinkum, strynia, or smrodina, is a shrub in the gooseberry family.
+In Poland, it is found both in the wild and in widespread cultivation.
+Its origins lie in Europe and Asia.
+The oldest evidence of its cultivation dates back to the Middle Ages.
 It grows in a temperate climate.

-Black currants are extremely nutritious fruits.
-This sour-sweet fruit, which can only compete with pearls in size, contains an incredible number of valuable vitamins and antioxidants - thiamine, riboflavin, pantothenic acid, pyridoxine, vitamins A and E - minerals - calcium, iron, copper, magnesium, phosphorus and Potassium - and also fiber.
-Smrodyńki are proud of three times more vitamin C than lemons and flavonoids, which protect against numerous diseases.
+Blackcurrants are extremely nutrient-rich fruits.
+These sour-sweet fruits, rivaled only by pearls in size, contain an incredible amount of valuable vitamins and antioxidants – thiamin, riboflavin, pantothenic acid, pyridoxine, vitamins A and E – minerals – calcium, iron, copper, magnesium, phosphorus, and potassium – and fiber.
+Blackcurrants boast three times more vitamin C than lemons and contain flavonoids, which protect against numerous diseases.

 Black currants are an excellent addition to cakes and desserts.
 They also add a unique flavor and aroma to meat dishes.